 Raimondas Rumsas emerged out of know-where to finish third overall at the 2002 Tour de France.
-After the race his wife was stopped and enough EPO, growth hormone and steroids for an entire team was discovered.
+After the race his wife was stopped and enough EPO, growth hormone and steroids for an entire team were discovered.
 The couple said the drugs were for Rumsas’ mother-in-law.
-He later tested positive for EPO and was banned for two-years.
+He later tested positive for EPO and was banned for two years.

 Doped race pigeons

 Adri van der Poel tested positive for Strychnine in 1983.
-The substance is found in rat poison and in small doses was used to negate the effect of tired legs muscles.
-Van der Poel, the father of young cyclocross phenom and 2012 world junior road champion Mathieu van der Poel, blamed the positive test on eating a pigeon pie made with his fathers race pigeons which had been doped with the substance.
+The substance is most commonly found in rat poison.
+In small doses, however, Strychnine was used to negate the effect of tired legs muscles.
+Van der Poel, the father of young cyclocross phenom and 2012 world junior road champion Mathieu van der Poel, blamed the positive test on eating a pigeon pie made with his father’s race pigeons which had been doped with the substance.

 Mauro Santambrogio tested positive for EPO after the first stage of the 2012 Giro d’Italia.
-Towards the end of that ban when he was preparing to make his return to competution, Santambrogio tested positive for testoserone which he told doping authorities he was using because of erectile dysfunction.
+Towards the end of that ban when he was preparing to make his return to competition, Santambrogio tested positive for testosterone which he told doping authorities he was using because of erectile dysfunction.
 He was banned for an additional three years following that positive test.